danielevirzi/Key_Factors_Analysis_for_Employees_Retention/README.md

 ## Description
-This project is a collaborative effort between three students, **Marlon Helbing**, **Nemanja Ilic**, **Daniele Virzì**, .
+This project is a collaborative effort between three students, **Marlon Helbing**, **Nemanja Ilic**, **Daniele Virzì**.
 It is an academic project that will be graded based on the quality and depth of our analysis.

 ## Tools